benhutchison/GettingWorkDoneWithExtensibleEffects/exerciseWriter/README.md

    - In `PathScan.scan`, the `tell` operator is used to emit `Log` values.
 Because `tell` just emits a log, it has type `Eff[R, Unit]`.
 So an underscore is used on the lefthand-side of the for (eg `_ <- tell(x)`).

    - In `main`, the interpretation of the Eff program now includes a `runWriterUnsafe` step.
-This is obe of several approaches to logging offerred by Eff, where we send a side-effecting handler function (eg `println`) into the interpreter, that logs each event as its emitted, rather than returning an accumulation.
+This is one of several approaches to logging offerred by Eff, where we send a side-effecting handler function (eg `println`) into the interpreter, that logs each event as its emitted, rather than returning an accumulation.
 Its not pure, but it has the advantage of not accumulating data in memory during execution.